-During the fiscal year ended December 31, 2022, we continued to generate revenues from product sales of FIRDAPSE[®] in the U.S. We expect these revenues to fluctuate in future periods based on our sales of FIRDAPSE[®].
-We received approval from Health Canada on July 31, 2020, for FIRDAPSE[®] for the symptomatic treatment of LEMS and as of December 31, 2020, we had launched FIRDAPSE[®] in Canada.
-During the fiscal year ended December 31, 2022, revenues generated under our collaboration agreement with KYE Pharmaceuticals were immaterial.
-We expect our revenues from the KYE collaboration agreement to fluctuate in future periods based on our collaborator's ability to sell FIRDAPSE[®] in Canada.
+During the fiscal year ended December 31, 2023, we generated revenues from product sales of FIRDAPSE® primarily in the U.S. and FYCOMPA® in the U.S. We expect these revenues to fluctuate in future periods based on our sales of FIRDAPSE® and FYCOMPA®.
+We received approval from Health Canada on July 31, 2020, for FIRDAPSE® for the symptomatic treatment of LEMS and as of December 31, 2020, our sub-licensee KYE Pharmaceuticals launched FIRDAPSE® in Canada.
+During the fiscal year ended December 31, 2023, revenues generated under our collaboration agreement with KYE Pharmaceuticals were immaterial.
+We expect our revenues from the KYE collaboration agreement to fluctuate in future periods based on our collaborator's ability to sell FIRDAPSE® in Canada.